alpha-dragon-org/dragon-module4-clusterAnalysis/README.md

 - **Bounty:** 0.10% of $DRAGON supply
 - **Goals:** Retrieve all data below in real-time and with extremely high accuracy.

+### Cluster Example

+A cluster is any group of wallets that interact in 1 of 3 ways: `SOL transfer`, `Token transfer`, OR `Combo`.
+A `Combo` cluster could be when Wallet A sends SOL to Wallet B and then sends the token of interest to Wallet C. We would aggregate the % of token held between the 3 of these wallets, and call them one cluster.

 ### Data To Fetch

 - **Total % in active clusters:**